History of the Los Angeles Dodgers: Guggenheim takes over and free spending

-The Guggenheim group did not waste any time upgrading the team's roster.
+The Guggenheim group did not waste any time modifying the team's roster.
 In a departure from the McCourt years, the Dodgers started acquiring big contracts in trades.
 They traded for third baseman/shortstop Hanley Ramírez from the Miami Marlins, outfielder Shane Victorino from the Philadelphia Phillies and, in what was described as the "biggest August trade in MLB history" Adrián González, Josh Beckett and Carl Crawford from the Boston Red Sox.
 In their first season of ownership, the Dodgers new owners added $431 million in salary commitments.
 Despite the efforts, the Dodgers missed the playoffs for the third straight year.

 In the offseason, the Dodgers went out and signed free agent starter Zack Greinke and Korean pitcher Hyun-jin Ryu to bolster their rotation.
 However, injuries to star players including Greinke, Ramírez and Matt Kemp got the team off to a slow start in 2013.
 On June 21, they were in last place in the division, 9 1/2 games behind the first place Arizona Diamondbacks.
 They turned things around in a hurry as players got healthy, made Kenley Jansen the closer, and Cuban defector Yasiel Puig joined the roster.
 The team went on a 46–10 run from June 22 through August 23 and moved past all the other teams in their division.
 On September 19 they clinched the division title, the earliest the team had ever clinched.
 The deficit they overcame was the largest in franchise history and they were just the fourth team in MLB history to win the division after being in last place on July 1.
 The team advanced to the 2013 National League Championship Series but lost in six games to the St. Louis Cardinals.